redcrab2016/Brainfuck-Macro-Assembler/readme.md

 To only compile and keep building files

-    java -jar bf.jar -d -c -k sample.asm
+    java -jar bf.jar -cdk sample.asm

-then by keeping the building file there are the following files
+then by keeping the building files, we have got the following files

 - **sample.js** : javascript (macro) that do generate sample.pc.asm
 - **sample.pc.asm** : result of macro execution (pre-compilation result)
 - **sample.deb.bf** : result with comments, of the compilation of sample.pc.asm
 - **sample.bf** : result without comment of the compilation of sample.pc.asm

+The compilation process is :

+From **sample.asm** it generates **sample.js** : Produce the precompiler javascript program

+By evaluating **sample.js** it generates **sample.pc.asm** : The file to compile into BF

+By compiling **sample.pc.asm** it generates **sample.deb.bf** : final BF code with comments

+By **sample.deb.bf** it generate sample.bf : final BF code without comment

 If you have compilation error you may investigate